 Sleep is a necessary process that all humans take part in, and in simplified terms, it can be stated that sleep serves as a form of rest while simultaneously balancing different functions in the brain and physiology.
 However, sleep plays a bigger role than simply serving as a form of rest.

 Particularly, sleep plays a major role when it comes to the adequate functioning of cognitive functions, the immune system, and mood.
-The opposite is true as well, lack of sleep has negative consequences on your body by increasing the risk of cardiovascular disease and cancer.
-In effect, sleep is necessary for the body and mind to function properly.
-As an example, some immune functions are in sync with the 24-h sleep-wake cycle, demonstrating the undeniable connection between the immune system and sleep.
+The opposite is true; lack of sleep negatively impacts your body.
+Sleep is necessary for the body and mind to function properly.
+For example, some immune functions are in sync with the 24-h sleep-wake cycle, demonstrating the undeniable connection between the immune system and sleep.

-Similarly, excessive stress can also have negative consequences on the body.
+Similarly, unhealthy stress responses can also have negative consequences on the body.
 In fact, research showed that stress weakens the immune system.

-In an interesting study, researchers looked at how stress affected students during an exam period.
-They found that the number of immune cells actually decreased after a stressful three-day exam period.
-These findings show how important it is to be able to respond effectively to stressful situations that arise in day-to-day life.
+In an interesting study, researchers examined how stress affected students during exams.
+They found that the number of immune cells decreased after a stressful three-day exam.
+These findings show how important it is to respond effectively to stressful situations that arise in daily life.

-This is easier said than done as stress is an inevitable part of life.
+This is easier said than done, as stress is an inevitable part of life.
 However, knowing how to deal with stress through hobbies, exercising, journaling, or spending less time on social media and more time with friends and family, can have major benefits.
-These few coping mechanisms might just help you focus on the more positives in life.
+These few coping mechanisms might help you focus on the positives in life.

-So, in order to boost your immune system, create a consistent and healthy sleeping schedule and learn how to cope with stress in a more healthier and sustainable way.
+So, to boost your immune system, create a consistent and healthy sleeping schedule and learn how to cope with stress in a healthier and more sustainable way.

 Start using immune-boosting supplements

-Starting off with Vitamin C – this vitamin is one of the most mentioned supplements when discussing the immune system because it plays a vital role in fighting against pathogens.
-Vitamin C aids immune protection by supporting both the innate and adaptive immune systems’ cellular functioning.
-It protects the epithelial barrier function against infections and enhances the skin’s oxidant scavenging capacity, potentially defending against oxidative stress from the environment.
+Starting with Vitamin C – this vitamin is one of the most mentioned supplements when discussing the immune system because it plays a vital role in fighting against pathogens.
+Vitamin C aids immune protection by supporting the innate and adaptive immune systems’ cellular functioning.
+It protects the epithelial barrier function against infections and enhances the skin’s oxidant scavenging capacity, potentially defending against environmental oxidative stress.

-Furthermore, vitamin C accumulates in phagocytic cells like neutrophils, where it can boost phagocytosis, reactive oxygen species production, and eventually microbial death.
+Furthermore, vitamin C accumulates in phagocytic cells like neutrophils, which can boost phagocytosis, reactive oxygen species production, and, eventually, microbial death.
 It’s also required for apoptosis, a programmed cell death, and removal of used neutrophils from infection sites, keeping the tissue healthy.

-Research showed that vitamin C deficiency can weaken the immune system, making the person more vulnerable to infections.
-This is why it is important to include more vitamin C in our diets, as it works together with the body to fight against any unwanted colds and diseases.
+Research shows that vitamin C deficiency can weaken the immune system, making people more vulnerable to health challenges.
+It is important to include more vitamin C in our diets, as it works together with the body to fight against unwanted colds and diseases.

 Vitamin E deficiency damages normal functions of the immune system in humans.
 The good news is that this damage can be corrected by including more vitamin E through food and supplements.

-Vitamin E is quite popular as it can be found in all cell membranes of the body, protecting it from any damage.
-Interestingly, vitamin E and selenium actually work together in regulating oxidation in the body.
-This means that they help against disbalance between free radicals and antioxidants.
+Vitamin E is quite popular as it can be found in all body cell membranes, protecting them from any damage.
+Interestingly, vitamin E and selenium work together to regulate body oxidation.
+This means that they help against the disbalance between free radicals and antioxidants.

 The role of vitamin A is crucial for the normal functioning of the immune system.
 It acts as a regulator when it comes to immunity processes.
-It also is a crucial part of the fight against pathogens as vitamin A is the cellular project manager.
-Hence, vitamin A acts as one of the front-line workers, protecting the body when it comes to battling intruders.
+It also is a crucial part of the fight against pathogens, as vitamin A is the cellular project manager.
+Hence, vitamin A is one of the front-line workers, protecting the body when battling intruders.

 Vitamin D is unique because the sun is its common source.
 Commonly referred to as the “sunshine” vitamin.

 Since most of our time is spent indoors, many people suffer from vitamin D deficiency, which is why it is even more important to include it as a supplement.
-In fact, 50% of people have this type of vitamin deficiency.
-In order to avoid illnesses related to this deficiency, higher dosages of vitamin D are required.
+50% of people have this type of vitamin deficiency.
+Higher dosages of vitamin D are required to avoid health challenges related to this deficiency.

-In people with severe Vitamin D deficiency, supplementing with Vitamin D3 on a daily or weekly basis is strongly advised for preventing acute respiratory tract infections.
+In people with severe Vitamin D deficiency, supplementing with Vitamin D3 daily or weekly is strongly advised for preventing acute respiratory tract infections.
 Vitamin D is also recommended to be taken with Magnesium because it is required for enzymatic activities in the body.

-Folate or vitamin B9 as it is also known is important for the production of red and white blood cells in the bone marrow.
+Folate, or vitamin B9 as it is also known, is important for producing red and white blood cells in the bone marrow.

-A folate deficiency can weaken the immune system by influencing the production of nucleic acid, protein synthesis, and interfering with metabolic processes among other things.
+A folate deficiency can weaken the immune system by influencing the production of nucleic acid, and protein synthesis and interfering with metabolic processes, among other things.

-Iron is a crucial component in red blood cells and in the transportation of oxygen.
+Iron is a crucial component in red blood cells and oxygen transportation.
 This mineral is also responsible for helping cells divide and mature, in addition to helping them with their metabolism.

-Hence, iron is essential for the normal functioning of lymphocytes which are cells that attack infections.
-This is especially important for the immune system as increasing iron can boost the immune system, particularly if the person has been suffering from an iron deficiency.
+Hence, iron is essential for the normal functioning of lymphocytes, which attack infections.
+This is especially important for the immune system as increasing iron can boost the immune system, particularly if the person suffers from an iron deficiency.